Whether you’re a seasoned gym buff or fitness newbie, recognize these universal gym dos and don’ts.

 Build these etiquette tips into your exercise routine so you can avoid being that person at the gym.

 Put equipment away

-I get the need to let out a cathartic karate ‘kiai’ at the end of your set, but if I can hear your grunting from across the gym and over my headphones – it’s a little more than distracting (and I can’t turn my volume up any higher).
+I get the need to let out a cathartic karate ‘kiai’ at the end of your set, but if I can hear your grunting from across the gym and over my headphones, it’s a little more than distracting.

-Give people space, more than you think they’ll need.
-Trust me, you’ll feel bad if you knock someone out with a dumbbell or vice versa.
+Give people space, and more than you think they’ll need.
+Trust me, you’ll feel bad if you knock someone out with a dumbbell (or vice versa).

 Have common cleanliness courtesy

 Wipe down the equipment after you’re done with it.
 No one wants to use the bench with the you-shaped pool of sweat.